Do Go On - 537 - Magic Alex, The Beatles' Electric Guru

 Met Jai on a few occasions, had a few beers with Joy after shows in Sydney.

-I reckon we met Jai the first time we ever came to Sydney, which is awesome.
+fantastic fella and uh i can we match i the first time we ever came to sydney which is awesome what a gun

-That we love them, that if you want to suggest a topic,
+jess anything we need to tell people before we go that we love them that if you want to suggest a topic

 there's a link in the show notes for you to do so.

-You can find us on social media at do-go-on or do-go-on podcast on TikTok.
+You can find us on social media at do go on podcast on TikTok.

 But until then, I'll say thank you so much for listening.